hwayne/learntla/content/patterns/messages.md

 ### Duplicate messages

-Two common cases of messages are "the server accidentally pushes the same message twice" and "the client fails to delete the pulled-message".
+Two common cases of messages are "the server accidentally pushes the same message twice" and "the client fails to delete the pulled message".
 The former case is doable with `queue \o <<message, message>>`.
 The latter is doable with an either statement:

 ```tla
 macro broken_pop(queue, receiver)